 Another common chimney repair problem is blockage of the chimney flue.
 Debris can fall into the chimney from above, or animals may build nests there.
 Blockage of the chimney flue can cause dangerous gases to fill the house.

 A third major area of chimney repair is cracks or holes in the chimney flue or chimney itself.
 Again, these can cause leaking of gases or heat into the home or walls, leading to the danger of smoke inhalation or house fire.

-For any of these problems, you should consult a licensed chimney repair expert, as it is required by law in most states that they be handled by professional contractors.
+For any of these problems, you should consult Colorado Chimney Company, the licensed chimney repair experts, as it is required by law in most states that repairs be handled by professional contractors.